HerrMo/topoclust/README.md

 Herrmann, M., Kazempour, D., Scheipl, F. & Kröger, P.: Enhancing cluster analysis via topological manifold learning.

 The results can be reproduced with the 00_project-doc.Rmd.
-For more information see the instructions. therein.
+For more information see the instructions therein.